-In my twenty years of living in Japan I've experienced a wealth of priceless learning.
+In my twenty-two years of living in Japan I've experienced a wealth of priceless learning.
 But for me the quest for knowledge has only begun!
-Some 19 years ago I heard a man from Noda City, Japan say that we shouldn't teach martial arts, because then we bear the responsibility for that individual's life.
+Some 22 years ago I heard a man from Noda City, Japan say that we shouldn't teach martial arts, because then we bear the responsibility for that individual's life.
 So I never teach the art, I only offer an interpretation.

 Dojo Board Member

 John Bibbee 14th Dan

 John has been studying this art off and on since 2000 and has recently made the journey to Japan.

 John Bibbee (pictured right) 2018

 Rokudan - Shidoshi

 I was introduced to Bujinkan Ninjutsu in the early 90's in Japan.
 I have tried other martial arts since, but ninjutsu has always been my passion.
 After years of practicing at other dojos and trying out different styles, joining the Seattle Budokan feels like coming home.